Syzjra/BEE-BooleanExpressionEvaluator/README.md

-# BeeNode Boolean Expression Evaluator
+# BEE Boolean Expression Evaluator

 A lightweight Java library to **parse and evaluate arbitrarily nested boolean expressions** and calculate **completion rates** for partially completed items.